joantriay88/extract_uoc/readme.md

 >  **Comments_Responses_Threads_Forum.txt**: This file contains the different comments of responses of the threads.
 Every row of this file corresponds to a new comment in a response of thread and it have 6 different columns where we can find different information: Username, CommentID, UnicIdResponse, UnicIdComment, UserRole and Body.
 This file is related with the event [edx.forum.comment.created](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#edx-forum-comment-created) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).

  - Students files:

+>This files contains information about the participation and about the interaction during the mooc.
+>
 > **n_plays_vs.txt** : This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
 In te matrix, every number is the number of plays that student did in a video.
 This file is related with the event [play_video/edx.video.played](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#play-video-edx-video-played) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).
 >
 > **n_pauses_vs.txt** : This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
 In te matrix, every number is the number of pauses that student did in a video.
 This file is related with the event [pause_video/edx.video.paused](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#pause-video-edx-video-paused) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).